Secure and reversible face anonymization with diffusion models: Conclusion

 \section{Conclusion}

-In this paper, we proposed the first key-conditioned reversible face anonymization framework using a pre-trained diffusion model.
-By manipulating the noisy latent space with a secret key and employing a deterministic DDIM with facial masking, our method preserves background details and allows perfect reconstruction only with the correct key.
-Our method achieves state-of-the-art anonymization and de-anonymization with high visual fidelity, while requiring no model retraining.
-In the de-anonymization phase, it reliably reconstructs the original faces when provided with the correct key, while producing wrong faces under incorrect secret keys.
+In this paper, we propose the first key-conditioned reversible face anonymization framework based on a pre-trained diffusion model.
+Our approach manipulates the noisy latent space using a secret key and employs a deterministic DDIM process with facial masking to enable controlled and reversible anonymization.
+The anonymization process, based on a pseudo-randomized flip of the latent face representation, allows us to evolve in the space of representations learned by the model and thus produce high-quality, diverse faces.
+Our method achieves state-of-the-art anonymization and de-anonymization while producing wrong faces under incorrect secret keys.
+These different findings illustrate that our method achieves a good trade-off between security enforcement and de-anonymization performance, while producing high-quality face anonymization.

-Future work could extend this approach to testimonial videos and conduct a systematic evaluation of its resilience against de-anonymization attacks.